RashiSingh1/Montara/README.md

 **Montara** is a niche hill station discovery platform that helps travelers explore hidden and popular hill destinations across India.
 Built with vanilla HTML, CSS, and JavaScript — no frontend framework used.

-This project started as a college HTML/CSS project and evolved into a full-featured, JavaScript-powered travel platform with smooth animations, real-time weather data via API integration, multi-page architecture, and real interactivity.
+This project started as a college HTML/CSS project and evolved into a full-featured, JavaScript-powered travel platform with smooth animations, real-time weather data via API integration, multi-page architecture, real interactivity, and a fully functional contact form with email notifications.

 Each destination has its own dedicated page with top attractions, a photo gallery, best time to visit, and travel tips — all styled consistently using shared CSS (`explore.css`) and shared JS (`common.js`).